-Season 3 of Stranger Things was just released, so we decided to celebrate by recreating the series’ timeless theme song.
+To celebrate the release of season 3 of Stranger Things, we decided to recreate the series’ timeless theme song.

 The theme was written and composed by Kyle Dixon and Michael Stein of the electronic band Survive.
 It features a variety of popular synthesizers from the 80s, which perfectly reflects the nostalgic vibe of Stranger Things.